knutankv/knutils/README.rst

 =======================

 KNUTILS is a collection of useful Python tools for modal analysis, structural dynamics and other crucial aspects of life.
-Please refer to the `documentation <https://knutils.readthedocs.io/>`_ for more details. *Will soon start adding code.*

 Installation and usage